filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # MaxQueueSnapProve is the maximum number of sectors that can be queued waiting for UpdateProve to start processing.
   # 0 means unlimited.
-  # This applies backpressure to the market subsystem by delaying the ingestion of deal data.
-  # Only applies to the Snap Deals pipeline (DoSnap = true).
+  # This applies backpressure in the Snap Deals pipeline (DoSnap = true) by delaying new deal ingestion.
   #
   # type: int
   #MaxQueueSnapProve = 0

-  # Maximum time an open deal sector should wait for more deal before it starts sealing
+  # Maximum time an open deal sector should wait for more deals before it starts sealing.
+  # This ensures that sectors don't remain open indefinitely, consuming resources.
   #
   # type: Duration
   #MaxDealWaitTime = "1h0m0s"

-  # DoSnap enables the snap deal process for deals ingested by this instance.
-Unlike in lotus-miner there is no
+  # DoSnap, when set to true, enables snap deal processing for deals ingested by this instance.
-  # fallback to porep when no sectors are available to snap into.
-When enabled all deals will be snap deals.
+  # Unlike lotus-miner, there is no fallback to PoRep when no snap sectors are available.
+  # When enabled, all deals will be processed as snap deals.
   #
   # type: bool
   #DoSnap = false